jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Image/Default-Agent-in-Public-Image.md

 Due to the objective factors of system upgrade and component upgrade, the following components may not be installed in the early Public Image.
 It is recommended that you check the current system installation status and complete the installation one by one.

+    * Note:
+      When the private images are imported to the installed scenario, please install other agents (except ifrit) under the external environment.
+After the private images are imported to JD Cloud environment, ifrit shall be installed on your own.

 | Component Name    | Relevant Process Name    | Main Feature     | Influence when it is not installed    |
 | --- | --- | --- | --- |
 |   JCS-Agent  | JCSAgentCore <br> MonitorPlugin-‘Version Number’  <br>  UpgradePlugin-‘Version Number’  | General core components provide password key injection, customized script injection, monitoring data reporting and other features  in cooperation metadata service    |  It is impossible to set passwords, keys and customized user data through JD Cloud Console or openAPI, and some VM Monitoring data cannot be obtained   |